 - 1. Families who move into another CUSD school's attendance area.
 Proof of residence within the new attendance area shall be provided to district administration (e.g. phone bill; escrow papers). - 2.
-If a parent/guardian or site administrator feels an alternate placement to a different CUSD school would be in the best interest of the student, including involuntary transfers under Board Policy (http://www.gamutonline.net/district/campbellesd/) 5116.2, a written request shall be made, Attn: Student Information Department.
+If a parent/guardian or site administrator feels an alternate placement to a different CUSD school would be in the best interest of the studentincluding involuntary transfers under Board Policy, a written request shall be made, Attn: Student Information Department.